• Home

 1. Hangers: Hangers are typically used in overhead piping systems to suspend the pipe from a structure or ceiling.
 They support the pipe’s weight and prevent downward deflection by holding it in place.
 Hangers come in various designs, such as adjustable clevis hangers and U-bolt hangers, allowing for flexibility in installation and load distribution.

 2. Saddles: Saddles are used to support pipes from below and are often employed in horizontal piping systems.
 They cradle the pipe and distribute its weight over a larger surface area, reducing stress and preventing deformation.
 Saddles are especially useful for supporting long pipe runs where deflection is a concern.
-CBRO Fiberglass provides saddles designed specifically for their FRP pipes, ensuring compatibility and effective load distribution.
+Products like the China FRP Pipe Saddle are specifically designed to provide optimal support for FRP pipes, ensuring compatibility and effective load distribution.
+CBRO Fiberglass offers a range of saddles tailored to meet the unique requirements of their FRP piping systems.

 3. Guides: Guides are used to control the lateral movement of the pipe while allowing for thermal expansion and contraction.
 They help maintain the pipe’s alignment and prevent excessive deflection due to side loads.
 Guides are particularly important in systems where temperature changes can cause significant expansion or contraction of the pipe material.